A crispy breaded and deep-fried Japanese pork cutlet. This Pork Tonkatsu recipe is so simple and delicious! It's served with homemade Tonkatsu sauce.

 Instructions

-- Make 3-4 tiny slits on the connection tissue between the meat and fat and without cutting through meat.
+- Make 3-4 tiny slits on the connection tissue between the meat and fat without cutting through the meat.

 - Pound the meat into thin and an even thickness (about ¼ inch each).
 Season with salt, and pepper.

-- Dredge the meat into the flour, shake excess flour and then dip it into the beaten egg, shake excess.
-Dredge in panko, then cover the meat evenly with panko breadcrumbs by patting with your hands to make the meat is throughly covered.
+- Dredge the meat in panko, then covers the meat evenly with panko breadcrumbs by patting it with your hands to make the meat thoroughly covered.
 Turn it over and repeat.
 Shake off excess crumbs.

-- In a medium bowl, stir in all the Tonkatsu sauce ingredients.
-Set aside until its ready to be used.
+- Tonkatsu Sauce: In a medium bowl, stir in all the Tonkatsu sauce ingredients.

 Video